 - Crystal Dragon Jesus: Riquinni's preaching of her religion sounds a lot like Evangelical Christianity; however, the mythology shown in its holy book has Ancient Greek and Eastern themes.

 - Diesel Punk: More than just an aesthetic.
-Every item of technology was re-imagined with no reference to earthly designs.
+Almost every item of technology was re-imagined with no reference to earthly designs.
 The world has coins, motorcycles, etc., but not like you've ever seen.

 - Dawn of an Era: Everyone on the battlefield stops to watch in awe as the rocket launches.